ratchahan/FirewallProject/README.md

 Segment Tress and kD Trees.
 I would have liked to spend more time studying and implementing these data structures and conduct a performance evaluation.
 Another approach would be to evaluate custom hashing function to map an integer to a range.

+I would be interested in working for the Policy Team.